KallDrexx/SharpPlotter/Readme.md

 # SharpPlotter

-SharpPlotter is an application which allows you to quickly draw values onto a graph using C#, Javascript, or Python and your favorite code editor.
-Once you load up a script in SharpPlotter, every time you save changes to the code you are writing will automatically render the results of the graph to the screen.
+SharpPlotter is an application which allows you to quickly draw values onto a graph using C#, Javascript, or Python along with your favorite code editor.
+When you load up a script in SharpPlotter, every time you save changes the graph will automatically update with the results.

 [![Demonstration Video](https://raw.githubusercontent.com/KallDrexx/SharpPlotter/master/docs/Youtube%20Thumbnail.PNG)](https://www.youtube.com/watch?v=wfOljHUPfhg "Youtube Video")